• Skip to primary navigation

 Instructions

-1. Preheat the oven to 350°F/176°C + Prep the cake pans.
-Heat the oven and butter or spray two 8-inch (or 9-inch) aluminum cake pans.
-Lightly flour the pans making sure to cover the inside well.
+1. Preheat the oven and prep the cake pans.
+Heat the oven to 350°F/175°C. Butter or spray two 8-inch (or 9-inch) aluminum cake pans.
+Lightly flour the pans, making sure to cover the inside well.
 Tap out any remaining flour.
 Line the bottoms of the cake pans with parchment paper and set them aside until ready to fill.

-2. Cream the butter + the oil.
+2. Cream the butter and the oil.
 Using a handheld or stand mixer fitted with the paddle attachment, gently cream the butter with the oil until mostly combined.
-Add the applesauce and the sugar and beat until well combined.
+Add the applesauce and the sugar and beat until well combined and smooth-looking.

 4. Combine the wet and dry ingredients.
 Crack the eggs into a small bowl and add vanilla extract.
-Add the flour mixture to the creamed butter mixture alternating with the eggs, beating just until combined after each addition.
+With the mixer on low, add the flour mixture in 3 to 4 additions, alternating with adding the eggs one at a time (flour, eggs, flour eggs, flour), mixing just to incorporate each addition.
+Do not overmix.
 Turn off the mixer.

-5. Fold the nuts & raisins (if using) into the batter.
+5. Fold the nuts, carrots & raisins (if using) into the batter.
 With the mixer off, add the carrots and gently fold them into the batter using a rubber spatula until well incorporated.
 Next, add the walnuts (or pecans) and raisins (if using) and gently fold them into the batter.
-Do not over-mix the cake batter which will result in a dense, tough cake crumb.
+Do not over-mix the cake batter, which will result in a dense, tough cake crumb.

 7. Bake the cakes.
 Bake the cakes for 40-45 minutes for 8-inch pans (or 30-35 minutes for 9-inch pans), or until a cake tester (or toothpick) comes out clean.

 8. Cool the cakes.
 Remove the cakes from the oven and place them onto a cooling rack for 10 minutes to slightly cool.
-Invert the cakes onto a cooling rack, remove them from the pans, and cool to room temperature.
+Remove the cakes from the pans by inverting onto a cooling rack, and cool to room temperature.
 When cakes are completely cooled, they may be frosted.

-9. Prepare the vanilla bean cream cheese frosting.
-Blend all of the frosting ingredients together until well combined.
-Frost the cakes and Enjoy!
+9. Prepare the cream cheese frosting of your choice.
+Using a stand mixer or handheld mixer, whisk all of the frosting ingredients together until well combined.
+Frost the cakes and, Enjoy!

 Notes

-• Why use a scale versus measuring cups and spoons?
-Using a scale to measure ingredients produces more consistently reliable results than measuring cups.
-Plus, it makes measuring ingredients quicker and there's less mess to clean up.
+If you've got a scale, use it!
+Using a scale to measure ingredients produces more consistent, reliable results than measuring cups.
+Plus, it makes measuring ingredients quicker, and there's less mess to clean up.

-• Why are room temperature ingredients important in baking?
-Room temperature ingredients like eggs, butter, milk, and other dairy ingredients when combined form an emulsion that traps air inside of a mixture.
+Use room temperature ingredients.
+Room temperature ingredients like eggs and butter in this recipe, when combined, form an emulsion that traps air inside the mixture.
 This trapped air expands and rises during the baking process, which ultimately produces fluffier and more tender baked goods.
-Room temperature ingredients = tender cake crumb and moist cupcakes.
+Room temperature ingredients = tender, moist cake crumb and cupcakes.

-• Why do you need to gently incorporate the dry ingredients with the wet ingredients?
-Stirring the dry and wet ingredients in cake batter too much or too aggressively can activate the gluten in the flour too much.
+Gently incorporate the dry ingredients with the wet ingredients.
+Stirring the dry and wet ingredients in the cake batter for too long or too aggressively can activate the gluten in the flour too much.
 This can ruin your otherwise perfect cake crumb by making it dense.
-If the wet and dry ingredients are incorporated gently and just until it's all well combined (and no more), you'll end up with a lighter crumb allowing your cake to be very moist and spongy.
+If the wet and dry ingredients are incorporated gently and just until they're all well combined (and no more), you'll end up with a lighter crumb, allowing your cake to be very moist and spongy.

 • Prep Time: 20 minutes